 Review your aircraft’s log books prior to your checkride.

-The maintenance logs that prove your aircraft’s flight worthiness status may be a bit convoluted to read.
+The maintenance logs proving your aircraft’s flight worthiness status may be a bit convoluted.
 Proactively avoid any extra stress the day of your checkride by going in the day before and reviewing the logs.
-This gives you time to familiarize yourself with the location of each of the relevant entries and to consult a mechanic to explain any entries that you are uncertain about.
+This gives you time to familiarize yourself with the location of each relevant entry and consult a mechanic to explain any entries you are uncertain about.
 Do this, and you will look like a pro for your examiner the following day.

 Confirm that you qualify to take your checkride